 It was a beautiful sunny afternoon and I was blessed to be with her during her final hours.

-Words fail me as I cannot praise the Macmillan nurses, oncologists and staff at The Christie, Manchester, St Bartholomew's (Barts), The Royal London and Whipps Cross Hospitals enough who diligently cared for Mum during her most difficult days and treated her with the utmost dignity and respect.
+Words fail me as I cannot praise the Macmillan secondary breast nurse specialists Bethan Daniels and Claire Gaskell, oncologists and staff at The Christie, Manchester, St Bartholomew's, The Royal London and Whipps Cross enough who diligently cared for Mum during her most difficult days and treated her with the utmost dignity and respect.

-Despite all the treatments and endless hospital appointments Mum never once complained about her illness.
+Despite all the treatments and endless hospital appointments Mum never once complained about her illness and was always smiling.